 3- Using a faulty or broken card

-Every card has the name of account holder written on it in plus a magnetic strip on the back which carries necessary details which is machine readable only.
-If for some reason the name or magnetic strip fades away, the ATM will not be able to read the card and might hold it.
+Every card has the number, expiry date and name of account holder written on it (depending on bank policy name may not be mentioned on some cards) plus a magnetic strip on the back which carries necessary details which is machine readable only.
+If for some reason magnetic strip and other details fade away, the ATM will not be able to read the card and might capture it.
 Same is true in case of using broken or bent card.
-It might get stuck inside.
+It might get stuck inside ATM.

 4- Using a card in wrong ATM